DivyanshKushwaha/News-Sentiment-Analyzer/README.md

     |__ requirements.txt
 ```

 ### How files are working

-- **1. .env**  To store environment variables like API keys, Tokens etc.
+- **1. .gitignore**
+    To mention files or scripts you don't want to push it in hugging face space.

 - **2. utils.py**